hasura/elm-graphql/README.md

 A demo to showcase real-time capabilities of GraphQL using graphql-elm and apollo-client

 The application makes use of Hasura GraphQL Engine's real-time capabilities using `subscription`.
 There is no backend code involved.
-The application is hosted on GitHub pages and the Postgres+GraphQL Engine is running on Postgres.
+Try out the running app here: https://elm-todo-hasura.now.sh/

 # Running the app yourself